Updated: Mar 15

 WATER, COOKED CHICKEN (CHICKEN BREAST WITH RIB MEAT, WATER, RICE STARCH, SALT, ISOLATED SOY PROTEIN, SODIUM PHOSPHATE), ENRICHED PASTA (DURUM SEMOLINA, EGG WHITES, NIACIN, FERROUS SULFATE, THIAMINE MONONITRATE, RIBOFLAVIN, FOLIC ACID), CRUSHED TOMATOES, GREEN BELL PEPPERS, PARMESAN CHEESE (PASTEURIZED MILK, CHEESE CULTURE, SALT, ENZYMES), MODIFIED CORN STARCH, ROMANO CHEESE (PASTEURIZED MILK, CHEESE CULTURE, SALT, ENZYMES), TOMATO PASTE, KALE, AGAVE SYRUP, ISOLATED SOY PROTEIN, SUGAR, SEA SALT, ONION POWDER, GARLIC POWDER, SPICES, OLEORESIN PAPRIKA.
 CONTAINS EGG, MILK, SOY AND WHEAT.

 How many of those ingredients do you really recognize?
-If you made this dish at home, with minimally processed foods, you would have a lot less ingredients.
+Think of it this way, if you made this dish at home, you would have a whole heck of a lot less ingredients.

-Here's an example of how you can make it with less ingredients and a whole lot healthier.
+Here's an example of how you could make this dish with less ingredients and better balanced nutrition.

 Barilla Whole Grain Pasta: whole grain durum wheat flour.
-Want to make it even cleaner?
-Then use zucchini noodles otherwise known as zoodles.
+Trying to avoid pasta?
+Then use zucchini noodles otherwise known as zoodles instead.

-Home-grilled chicken: chicken Add some herbs, spices and vegetables of your choice and you have a really healthy alternative to the highly processed diet food.
+Home-grilled chicken: skinless chicken breast.
+Add some herbs, spices and vegetables of your choosing and you have a delicious and nutritious alternative to the highly processed diet food.

 Which would you rather eat?

-The Standard American Diet (SAD), which is typically made up of low protein, unhealthy fats, low fiber, highly processed foods, and low in plant-consumption, has been linked to the following diseases and conditions:
+The Standard American Diet (SAD), is typically made up of low protein, unhealthy fats, high sugar, low fiber, highly processed foods, and low in plant-consumption, and has been linked to the following diseases and conditions:

-Highly processed foods are stripped of the nutrients our bodies desperately need for optimal health and wellness.
+Highly processed foods are stripped of the nutrients our bodies desperately need to feel and function our best.